Jump to content

 Overnight closure for a portion of Baseline Road

-Ongoing overnight road work is temporarily closing Baseline Road between Fiddyment Road and Market Street nightly, from 9 p.m. to 5 a.m. through Thursday morning, Oct.
-9. Please use the detour and allow extra travel time.
+Ongoing overnight road work is temporarily closing Baseline Road between Fiddyment Road and Market Street intermittently, from 9 p.m. to 5 a.m. through November.
+Keep an eye on digital message boards in the area for current closure schedules.
+Please use the detour and allow extra travel time.
 Signals will be flashing red, please treat the intersections as all-way stops.
 Construction schedules are subject to change.

 Learn more